Badwater Sunrise

 There's something out there

-My First Desert
+My First

 The first desert I lived in was the Libyan Desert.
 I lived there on-and-off for almost five years.
 I like deserts.
 I certainly prefer them to jungles.
 And, after reading this article in The Guardian on the ongoing tragedy of the heatwave roiling India at the moment I have a much better idea of why.
 The absence of humidity in the Libyan Desert is what made working there tolerable even if it was hot in the summer.

-Sunrise at Badwater in Death Valley
+at Badwater in

-Death Valley in late February is not that hot. for the sun to rise I was wearing a ski-jacket shell over my sweater and I was wearing gloves, only partly to protect my hands from the sharp salt crystals of Badwater.
+in late February is not that hot.
+Waiting for the sun to rise I was wearing a ski-jacket shell over my sweater and I was wearing gloves, only partly to protect my hands from the sharp salt crystals of Badwater.
 A short time later I'd be down to just a t-shirt on top, the temperature swings that much during the day!

 Sunrise at Badwater, Death Valley